Selects: Noise Pollution: Arrrgh!

 I don't confront.

-But that's like, that is the kind of behavior you should, under normal circumstances, non-shooting circumstances, feel perfectly fine confronting somebody about and being like, what is wrong with you?
+But that's like, that is the kind of behavior you should under normal circumstances, non-shooting circumstances, feel perfectly fine confronting somebody about and being like, what is wrong with you?

+Like, we're so far beyond that.
 Like, everyone knows you shouldn't do that.

-Oh, I got into a good fight with him in my brain.
+It's just, oh, it droves me insane.
+Oh, I got into a good fight with them in my brain.

 Yes, I know.

+Like, what, like, where's the solution?
+Where's the answer?
+I don't know, man.
 I think the Zen path is you go pick up that McDonald's cup and throw it away.

-And say a prayer for that person.
+prayer for that person.
+Good luck.

 So, yeah, New York is where they started studying this stuff in the 70s because it was kind of wrapped up, like I said, folded into larger pollution studies.

 They're like, well, we might as well talk about noise pollution.
+Sure.

 New York is the place to do it.

-And they did, there were a couple of studies in the 1970s about subway noise that really sort of gave
+And they did, there were a couple of studies in the 1970s about subway noise that really sort of gave,

 well, I mean, that is basically a full school year.
+Yeah.

-that they were behind and they installed acoustic tiles in the classroom and some dampening devices.
+That they were behind and they installed acoustic tiles in the classroom and some dampening devices.

-So, I mean, there's proof right there, like your kids are not learning as well if they're near that subway noise.
+And they did a follow-up study, and the gap had closed basically.
+So, I mean, there's proof right there: like your kids are not learning as well if they're near that subway noise.

 There's another kind of landmark study in the 70s in New York that established the concept of noise pollution at a place called the Bridges, an apartment high-rise or a cluster of them in Manhattan that I believe 95 maybe drives under